 A letter is a bit more formal and should be printed on your company letterhead, answering the requester’s questions.
 Here’s an example employment verification letter for a landlord.

 A form is often the easiest way to verify employment.
 You can download and customize this sample form template to your business and then print/make copies to be filled out by hand whenever an employee asks you to verify employment for any purpose.

 Depending on the type of information requested and whether or not the requestor provided a form, you may not need to write anything.
 Here are some examples.

-If you’re using an HR/payroll vendor like Gusto, you may not need to verify employment via letter.
+If you’re using an HR or payroll vendor like Gusto, you may not need to verify employment via letter.
 For example, when financing a home purchase, a bank may request proof of income.
-That can be provided by printing YTD payroll information from your payroll system.
+That can be provided by printing year-to-date payroll information from your payroll system.